 This suggests that firms do reduce cash flow risk and market risk significantly by managing with

 derivatives.
-Though it may be difficult to preclude all instances of improper or fraudulent use of
+Though it might be difficult to preclude all instances of improper or fraudulent use of

 these instruments, Brown’s findings should reassure policymakers, regulators and shareholders

 They also provide a lesson for managers: Proper use of derivatives can help prepare for future

 The bottom line

 The key to managing financial risk — and improving firm value — is a company-wide focus.
 Everyone